fekoneko/piximan/README.md

 ### Downloading bookmarks

-> For downloading any bookmarks you need to be authorized (configuration the session ID).
+> For downloading any bookmarks you need to be authorized (configure the session ID).

 You can download your public artwork bookmarks like this: